DavisCheung/GrabCutUI/README.md

 Note.
 This app may not work on non-windows operating systems, but this has not been tested.

 ## How to use
-To run this project, ensure that the above packages are installed, clone the repo, and run grabCutUI.py.
+To run this project, ensure that the above packages are installed, clone the repo, and run:

+> python GrabCutUI.py

 - When the program runs, it will immediately open your file explorer to the "./Test_Images" directory and wait until an image file is selected (.png, .jpg, or .jpeg).